Railway Accounts Department Examinations

 • MFC's will given to PSUs i.e., RVNL, IRCON , RITES (through MOU - Memorandum Of Understanding) and to Private players (through Open bidding process) - Lease basis on upfront lease premium or Revenue sharing for a period of 30 to 45 years.

 • After the lease period, MFCs would be transferred to the railways.
-Thus good opportunity for Railways in regard to creation of infrastructure assets.
+Thus a good opportunity for Railways in regard to creation of infrastructure assets.

 • So far sanctioned 163 MFCs, redevelopment of 5 Railway Stations and 14 Railway Colonies.